rpgreview/papersandpaychecks/pnp.md

 Brett Easton Ellis, *American Psycho*, Vintage Books, 1991

+Scott Adams, *The Dilbert Principle*, HarperBusiness, 1996

+Garrett Hardin, *The Tragedy of the Commons*, Science.
+162 (3859): p1243–1248, 1968

+Poul-Henning, Why Should I Care What Color the Bikeshed Is?, Email 02 Oct 1999.
+Available at: `http://bikeshed.com/`

+Cyril Northcote Parkinson, *Parkinson's Law, or The Pursuit of Progress*, John Murray, 1958

+Laurence J. Peter, Raymond Hull, *The Peter Principle: Why Things Always Go Wrong*, William Morrow and Company, 1969

+Archibald Putt, *Putt's Law and the Successful Technocrat: How to Win in the Information Age,*, Wiley-IEEE Press, 2006

-Dr. Robert Sweetland, "Elements of Story or Fiction", undated.
+Robert Sweetland, "Elements of Story or Fiction", undated.

 **Films and Television Series**